Board of Directors

 And, I do like horses, a lot.
 Over the years I have pleasure-ridden various horses, with joy and scarce form.
 While working on my graduate degree at The Ohio State University, Pat, a mentor-professor taught me enough to ride and take care of her horse, PlayMore, alone.
 This gave me a welcome break from my studies, teaching, and research, riding PlayMore in the fields and paths around the stable.
 Over the years, I have learned an immense amount about horses from Ginny.
 One of the accomplishments I hope for while on the Board is to learn even more about these horses, then share that information with others.
 I also hope to see AFTER the Track become a viable organization, restoring these exceptional horses, with their new owners, to a life of fun, health, and service.

-Scott Hamshaw is an environmental engineer from Bristol, Vermont who is also pursuing a PhD at the University of Vermont.
+Scott Hamshaw is an environmental engineer from Bristol, Vermont who recently earned his PhD at the University of Vermont.
 His work at UVM focuses on research related to water quality.
 In addition, Scott has been active in local community organizations including The Watershed Center, Partners of the Americas Vermont-Honduras, and AFTER the Track.
 He also enjoys his work as a part time web developer through which he is able to work with several local organization and businesses.
 He and his wife Kelly own two horses, including Backside Diva who was adopted through AFTER the Track.

 Kathy Spear, Secretary